davidwkelley/openstreetmap-tile-server/osm_windows.md

 ![Visual Studio Code: map-deployment.yaml](images/VSC4.png)

-We're deploying a service.
+You're deploying a service.
 It is intended to run indefinitely, and absent our intervention, K8s will see to it that it does just that.

-Because we're deploying a service, *map-deployment.yaml* defines the *apiVersion* to be *apps/v1* and the *kind* to be *Deployment*.
+Because you're deploying a service, *map-deployment.yaml* defines the *apiVersion* to be *apps/v1* and the *kind* to be *Deployment*.
 Service details are defined in the *templates/map-service.yaml* file.